-If you have been hitting the gym and trying to put on muscle, you may at one point have considered a testosterone supplement or are already on one.
+If you have been hitting the gym and trying to put on muscle, you may have at one point considered a testosterone supplement (or you’re already on one).
 Do testosterone boosters work?
-Obviously, this is something you want to know since testosterone boosters – or any workout supplement for that matter – are not cheap.
+Obviously, this is something you want to know since testosterone boosters — or any workout supplement for that matter — are not cheap.
 You want to spend your hard-earned money on a product you know will work.
-We’ll examine the ins and outs of testosterone supplements and determine whether they work or are one of the industry’s biggest rip-offs.
+We’ll examine the ins and outs of testosterone supplements and determine whether they work or are one of the fitness industry’s biggest rip-offs.

 Do Testosterone Supplements Work?
 Yes or No?